foolishsailor/SyncQ/README.md

 # syncQueue
-Synchronous queue for asynchronous Fetch() - when you need sequential execution but still want all that async promise goodness.
+Synchronous queue for asynchronous Javascript Fetch() - when you need sequential execution but still want all that async promise goodness.

 ## Example